conmeehan/conmeehan.github.io/PathogenDataCourse/GenomeAssemblyAnnotation.md

 This tutorial outlines the various online biological databases and their uses as well as an introduction to homology terminology and searching using BLAST.<br />

 ## Learning outcomes
-* Identify online database types and retrieve data
-* Describe types of homologs and gene evolution
+* Describe the primary steps in de novo assembly
+* Implement basic assembly quality control and metrics
+* List the primary outputs of genome annotation
+* Describe the primary steps in reference mapping
-* Recognise the types of BLAST and their uses
+* Compare the pros and cons of assembly and mapping approaches
-* Execute a BLAST search either via the terminal (BLAST+), the NCBI website portal or the Galaxy portal
+* Undertake genome assembly using Flye or Spades
+* Undertake genome annotation using Bakta
+* Undertake reference-based mapping using Snippy

 ## Prerequisites
 * It is recommended that you have [Notepad++ (Windows)](https://notepad-plus-plus.org/downloads/) or [BBEdit (Mac)](https://www.barebones.com/products/bbedit/) for viewing fasta files; most linux default editors can do this.
-* It is recommended that you have followed the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming), [UNIX tutorial (basics)](https://conmeehan.github.io/UNIXtutorial) and [Setting up and using conda](https://conmeehan.github.io/PathogenDataCourse/CondaInstallAndUse) tutorials if you are going to do the BLAST+ worksheet.
+* It is recommended that you have followed the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming), [UNIX tutorial (basics)](https://conmeehan.github.io/UNIXtutorial) and [Setting up and using conda](https://conmeehan.github.io/PathogenDataCourse/CondaInstallAndUse) tutorials if you are going to do the UNIX-based worksheets.

 ## Approximate time to finish tutorial
 * Lecture: 1.5 hours